9vult/Ameko/readme.md

   AssCS will likely be split into its own project so anyone can use it for their C# projects.
 - **Holo:** The middleware layer, primarily linking the GUI to AssCS and Mizuki.
 It also manages the Package Manager, projects, configuration, and pretty much everything that's not immediately GUI-related.
-- **Mizuki:** A high-performance interop library and Holo's first A/V plugin.
+- **Mizuki:** A high-performance interop library.
 Mizuki facilitates communication between Holo and A/V libraries like FFMS and libass.
 By doing most of the work in a low-level language like Zig, Mizuki is able to reduce the amount of calls across the managed-unmanaged border.
 - **Ameko:** Despite being the namesake of the project, effort has been made to make Ameko a thin GUI.
 Theoretically, one should be able to build their own GUI and plug it right into Holo.
 Ameko's primary purpose is to facilitate data transfer between the user and Holo.